scalabli/quo/docs/options.rst

     invoke(dropdb, args=['--yes'])

-Because this combination of parameters is quite common, this can also be replaced with the :func:`confirmation_option` decorator:
+Because this combination of parameters is quite common, this can also be replaced with the :func:`autoconfirm` decorator:

 .. quo:example::

     @quo.command()
-    @quo.confirmation_option(prompt='Are you sure you want to drop the db?') def dropdb():
+    @quo.autoconfirm(prompt='Are you sure you want to drop the db?') def dropdb():
         quo.echo('Dropped all tables!')

 .. admonition:: Callback Signature Changes

-    In quo 2.0 the signature for callbacks changed.
-For more information about these changes see :ref:`upgrade-to-2.0`.

 Values from Environment Variables
 ---------------------------------